She was born in 605 CE about four to five years before her father was granted the first revelation from Allah (Quran).

 Umm Abeeha, Hazrat Zahra

-Due to the extent of her love and affection for her father and the fact that she was always with him and trying to defend him, just as a mother, she was also known as “Umm Abeeha” (mother of his father).
+Due to the extent of her love and affection for her father and the fact that she was always with him and trying to defend him, just as a mother, she was also known as “Umm Abeeha” (mother of her father).

 Right from her early age, she acquired the best possible qualities from her father and mother Khadija.
 She was also titled as Al-Zahra, which means “the fabulous one”, mostly because of her remarkable personality which resembled to his father.